 New volunteers first complete the form on the website.
 If a prospective volunteer contacts another volunteer personally, they should be requested to fill out the form as the first step in the process.
 The form is then automatically sent to the Docent Educator and the Volunteer Coordinator to determine the best fit.
-One of these people reaches out to the volunteer for an initial discussion.
+One of these people reaches out to the volunteer for an initial discussion, based on their areas of interest.